Skip to main content

 multiple-sessions-per-user.png

 This setting determines if the same user can have multiple simultaneous connections to the server.
-Each such connection is counted as a separate concurrent user in terms of user limits.
+Each connection is counted as a separate concurrent user in terms of user limits.
 If you configure a user with a static IP address, they can't have multiple concurrent VPN connections, regardless of this setting.

 tls-control-channel-security.png

 OpenVPN protocol uses two communication channels during the VPN session.
 One is the control channel, where key negotiation, authentication, and configuration occur.
 The other is the data channel where the encryption packets are.
 The control channel can be secured further by signing and verifying the packets with a shared key.
 This is called TLS Auth.
-With TLS Crypt for OpenVPN, we add another layer of encryption to the control channel, on top of signing and verifying with a shared key as TLS Auth does.
+With TLS Crypt for OpenVPN, we add another layer of encryption to the control channel on top of signing and verifying with a shared key as TLS Auth does.
 This extra layer of encryption applies even to the key exchange before the TLS session starts.

 You can choose from these values: